ClementPeter/ClementPeter/README.md

-# Hey there 👋 I am Peter
+# Hey there 👋 I'm Peter

 <p align='center'>I'm a student and I bring ideas to life by utilizing various Hardware and Software technologies. </p>

+### This readme is currently under construction

 <p align='center'>
 <a href="https://google.com/">